7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 Spray behind your knees so the fragrance rises subtly in the heat.

-Mist lightly through your hair ends for a soft scent trail.
+Mist lightly through your hair ends for a modest scent trail.

 Apply with a light hand in the evening when the damp air helps the fragrance soften and bloom.

-The goal in summer isn’t to announce your perfume from across the room.
+The goal in hot weather isn’t to announce your perfume from across the room.

 It’s to create a scent that people notice when they’re close to you.